turingschool-examples/task_manager_rails/README.md

 Taking a look at the commands and their results above, can you spot a difference between the Hashes that you worked with in Mod1 and the params object that rails builds for us?

-When working with a Ruby Hash, we use the key *exacly* as it is createe in order to access the value at that location - if a key is set up as a String, we must use a String to access the value.
-But, with our Rails params object, we can use either a String, or a Symbol to access values of a specific key.
+When working with a Ruby Hash, we use the key *exactly* as it is created in order to access the value at that location - if a key is set up as a String, we must use a String to access the value.
+But, with our Rails params object, we can use either a String or a Symbol to access values of a specific key.
 At this point, it is important to understand this only because it is conventional to use a symbol to access these values, and that is what we will be doing for this tutorial, and in Mod2.

 Go back to your terminal and `exit` your pry session to complete the response we interrupted: